HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 The `status` and `statusDetail` properties already on the `response` are sufficient to capture all outcomes of an app attempting to launch an activity.
 Therefore, the response payload for `ui.launchActivity` is an empty JSON object.

 ### EHR interactions providing managed access to work-in-progress resources
 While interacting with an embedded SMART app, a clinician may make decisions that should be implemented in the EHR with minimal clicks.
-SMART Web Messaging exposes an API to the clinician's set of work-in-progress resources within the EHR, which may include FHIR resources unavailable on the [RESTful FHIR API].
+SMART Web Messaging exposes an API that provides EHR managed access to the clinician's set of work-in-progress resources, which may include FHIR resources unavailable on the [RESTful FHIR API].

-Note that, while these 'work-in-progress' resources fit the general English tem 'draft',
+Note that, while these 'work-in-progress' resources fit the general meaning of the English term 'draft',
 * FHIR resources do not always have a 'draft' status
 * FHIR resource status of 'draft' may not always be accurate for the resource in question.
-For example, a clinician may be modifying a signed order, in which case the EHR may choose to expose the 'work-in-progress' changes through in this managed access interaction, whereas these 'work-in-progress' changes may not be available thorough the [RESTful FHIR API]
+For example, a clinician may be modifying a signed order, in which case the EHR may choose to expose the 'work-in-progress' changes through this managed access interface, whereas these 'work-in-progress' changes may not be available thorough the [RESTful FHIR API].
+* The specifics of how state information regarding work-in-progress resources are maintained is EHR implementation detail, and will not be impinged upon by this specification.

-SMART Web Messaging is designed to be compatible with CDS Hooks, and to implement the CDS Hooks decisions flow.
+SMART Web Messaging is designed to be compatible with CDS Hooks, and to implement flows similar to CDS Hooks.
 For any [CDS Hooks Action] array, you can create a list of SMART Web Messaging API calls:

-* [CDS Hooks Action] `type` is used to populate the response `messageType`
+* [CDS Hooks Action] `type` is used to populate the `messageType` in the SMART Web Messaging `request`
   * `create`→ `ui.create`
   * `update`→ `ui.update`
   * `delete`→ `ui.delete`
-* [CDS Hooks Action] `resource`: used to populate the `payload.resource`
+* [CDS Hooks Action] `resource`: used to populate the `payload.resource` in the SMART Web Messaging `request`
-* [CDS Hooks Action] `resourceId`: used to populate the `payload.resourceId`
+* [CDS Hooks Action] `resourceId`: used to populate the `payload.resourceId` in the SMART Web Messaging `request`

 #### Request payload for `ui.create`, `ui.update`, and `ui.delete`